brugazoni/collabBruno/README.md

 # collabBruno
-Relationship between surprise and preference for explanations in RS (in collab with Bruno and Manzato)
+Relationship between surprise and preference for explanations in RS (in collaboration with Bruno and Manzato)